platformsh/platformsh-docs/docs/src/languages/ruby.md

 2. Setup environment variables.

    Rails runs by default on a development environment.
-    You can change the Rails/Bundler via those environment variables, some of which will be defaults at some point on Platform.sh.
+   You can change the Rails/Bundler via those environment variables, some of which are defaults on Platform.sh.

     ```yaml
     variables:
         env:
-            BUNDLE_CACHE_ALL: '1' # will be default
+            BUNDLE_CACHE_ALL: '1' # default
             BUNDLE_CLEAN: '1' # /!\ if you are working with Ruby<2.7 this does not work well
-            BUNDLE_DEPLOYMENT: '1' # will be default
+            BUNDLE_DEPLOYMENT: '1' # default
-            BUNDLE_ERROR_ON_STDERR: '1' # will be default
+            BUNDLE_ERROR_ON_STDERR: '1' # default
             BUNDLE_WITHOUT: 'development:test'
             DEFAULT_BUNDLER_VERSION: "2.2.26" # in case none is mentioned in Gemfile.lock
             EXECJS_RUNTIME: 'Node'